siiddhrtha/hello-world/README.md

-# hello-world
-just another repository
-i am learning to code.
+# hello-world!! just another repository i am learning to code.

-#C Language
+# C Language

 C is a procedural programming language.
 It was initially developed by Dennis Ritchie as a system programming language to write an operating system.